serradura/u-case/README.md

 # Note:
 # ----
-# The result of a Micro::Service::Base.call
+# The result of a Micro::Case::Base.call
-# is an instance of Micro::Service::Result
+# is an instance of Micro::Case::Result
 ```

 [⬆️ Back to Top](#table-of-contents-)

-### What is a `Micro::Service::Result`?
+### What is a `Micro::Case::Result`?

-A `Micro::Service::Result` stores the output data of some service object.
+A `Micro::Case::Result` stores the output data of some service object.
 These are their main methods:
 - `#success?` returns true if is a successful result.
 - `#failure?` returns true if is an unsuccessful result.
 - `#value` the result value itself.